dsjardim/fraud-detection-mlops/doc/bp-part-2.md

           cache: false
 ```

-We divide the pipeline in stages, where each is responsible to execute a specific script you have on your project.
+By doing that, we're dividing the pipeline into stages, where each is responsible for the execution of a specific part of the project.
 Moreover, we also have to define the dependencies and outputs of each stage.
 In this article, we have two stages: **download_data** and **train_clf**.
-The first one executes the ```download_dataset.py``` script, and the second one runs the ```train.py``` script shortly after.
-So, we put them in the correct order of executions and specify their requirements.
+The first one executes the ```download_dataset.py``` script, and the second one runs the ```train.py```.
+So, we put them in the correct order of execution and specify their requirements.
 For more details, you can check the [DVC Repro Documentation][7].

-After this, you can execute your entire pipeline in any other environment by just opening a terminal on the root directory of the project and type the command ```dvc repro```.
+With that, we can execute your entire pipeline in any other environment by just opening a terminal on the root directory of the project and type the command ```dvc repro```.

-Now, it's time to create our GitHub Actions workflow in order to make available automatic checks and provide insights for any further modifications on the code.
+So far so now, we have built a pipeline and made it ready to run anywhere, linking its dependencies and specifying the outputs.
+Now, we can use it to integrate this with GitHub Actions in order to generate insights to be used in a decision-making process, for example, whether to approve or not a Pull Request.

 GitHub Actions uses YAML syntax to define the events, jobs, and steps.
 These ```YAML``` files are stored in your code repository, in a directory called ```.github/workflows```.

-Our workflow looks like this:
+And our workflow look like this:
 ```yaml
 name: credit-fraud-detection-flow
 on: [ push ]